-The external translation validation tools are undergoing development as part of the Binary Correctness and Multicore Verification topic area.
+The external translation validation tools in connection with GraphLang are undergoing development as part of the Binary Correctness and Multicore Verification topic area.
 Once concluded and stable, we expect resulting improvements to be suitable to be incorporated into the translation validation version of our toolchain Gordian.